Agnes Syme Lister

 Agnes Syme, Lady Lister (23 November 1834 – 12 April 1893), was a British botanist.
 She was the wife of and assistant to her husband, Joseph Lister.
 A botanical collector in her own right, she collaborated with her husband on many of his experiments, including the dosage of chloroform.

 Early life

 Agnes Syme was born in Edinburgh, Midlothian, Scotland in 1834 to James Syme and his first wife Anne.
 Anne was the daughter of Robert Willis, of Leith, Edinburgh, and sister of the physician Robert Willis.
-She was one of only three surviving children (nine of their children had died).
+She was one of only three surviving children.
 Her mother died in 1840 after giving birth to their ninth child.
 Like her father, Agnes had an independent mind and had an interest in science.